Hydrospheredata/mist/docs/run-job.md

 Endpoint is an abstraction over jobs.
 Every endpoints is combination of `artifactFile`, `className` of class that implements MistJob and default `namespace`.
-Endpoints are configured in `./configs/router.conf` or can be passed to mist-master using `--router-conf` argument
+Endpoints are configured in `./configs/router.conf` or can be passed to mist-master using `--router-conf` argument It allows building user friendly endpoints by exposing only domain specific parameters.
+It semantically decouples job internals and business logic.

 Example configuration: